 “You need to focus on Section 10, it’s the best part!”
 That was the message that flooded my inbox again and again as we planned our trip to Patagonia.
 With…

-Where to sail in 2026: the coolest yacht charter holidays on offer
+Where to sail in 2026: The coolest charters on offer

 Yacht charter and sailing holidays have moved on.
 No longer are your options limited to bareboat or flotilla in a smattering of locations – you can now sail higher performance…